losizm/scamper/README.md

 ### Response Filters

 In much the same way requests can be filtered, so too can responses.
-Response filtering is performed by including instances of `ResponseFilter`.
+Response filtering is performed by adding instances of `ResponseFilter`.
 They are applied, in order, after one of the request handlers generates a response.

 ```scala